 There are many different factors that go into a theme park day, so we do have to keep this somewhat general.
 I don’t know how busy the park will be when you visit, whether you purchased Genie+ or Lightning Lanes (when available), where you are staying, etc. What I do assume in this itinerary is that you are spending the full day inside of the park, not paying for any upcharges, getting there before the gates open and leaving after the park closes.
 To do this, I would recommend staying as close as possible whether that be at Disneyland Hotel, Grand Californian or a cheaper hotel across the street on Harbor Blvd.

 As of May 2021, California Adventure is still working its way into being the park we all know and love.
 Only a few entertainment options exist and FastPass as we know it is gone.
-While we predict that entertainment will be back in waves over the course of the next few months, for now the itinerary is affected.
-Basically, take out any steps that have to do with shows.
+While entertainment has returned in some areas, especially during festival seasons, both the Hyperion show and World of Color are still missing as of January 2022.

 As always, if you have specific questions then please leave us a comment below.
 My best advice in this general touring plan is to loosely follow the plan while also keeping a sense of exploration.
+This plan assumes that you aren’t using Genie+ and we do still think that you’ll be able to get the whole park done without it.
 While Disney World has become a place that benefits those who follow a schedule, Disneyland Resort can still play to those who want to be a little more spontaneous.
 Let’s get to the plan!

 Get to the park somewhere between 15 to 30 minutes ahead of time and head straight to Radiator Springs Racers.
 This is our favorite ride in the park and fun for the whole family.
 If you happen to only be going with adults, consider skipping Racers and doing it via the single-rider line later in the day.
 You may not be able to all sit together but it will save a large amount of time and is the best single rider line in the whole park!
 If you go this route, then just move straight to the next attraction at opening.